YolfTypo3/SavLibraryKickstarter/Documentation/Reference/GeneralAttributes/Index.rst

         String

     Description
-        The default class ``value`` associated with the displayed value will be replaced by the string.
+        The string will be added to the class associated with the value.

+.. _general.cut:

+cut
+===

+.. container:: table-row

+    Property
+        cut

+    Data type
+        Boolean

+    Description
+        Cuts the field.
+It can be used in special cases when the configuration must be fetched, i.e. for the title bar, but the field should not be displayed in the view.

+    Default
+        0